rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

-A function that receives the value of the new option that is being selected as input.
+A function that receives the value of the new option that is being selected as input .
 If multiple is true the value received is an array of the selected value.
 If multiple is false the value received is a single value with the new selected value.
+It passes the new `value` as first argument and `props` as second argument.
 * Type: `Function`
 * Required: No